Proving your identity

 - Evidence of enrolment at an Australian secondary school, TAFE or university up to 12 months old, on the institution's letterhead and showing your name

-- A current Mobility Parking Scheme (MPS) permit issued by Roads and Maritime, with or without a photo
+- A current Mobility Parking Scheme (MPS) permit issued by Transport for NSW, with or without a photo

-- A current Roads and Maritime issued NSW photo Firearm, Security Industry or Commercial Agents and Private Inquiry Agents operator licence
+- A current Transport for NSW issued NSW photo Firearm, Security Industry or Commercial Agents and Private Inquiry Agents operator licence

 - A current photo identity card for the Australian Defence Force, excluding civilian staff or family